 Floods are commonly described as having a 10-, 50-, 100-, and 500-year recurrence interval, meaning that floods of these magnitudes have (respectively) a 10-, 2-, 1-, or 0.2% chance of occurring in any given year.
-These measurements reflect statistical averages only; it is possible for two or more rare floods (with a 100-year or higher recurrence interval) to occur within a short time period.
+These measurements reflect statistical averages only; it is possible for two or more rare floods (with a recurrence interval of 100 years or higher) to occur within a short time.
 Assigning recurrence intervals to historical floods on different rivers can help indicate the intensity of an event over a large area.

 The Columbia River, Wenatchee River, Entiat River, Stehekin River, and other perennial streams in Chelan County follow an annual cycle, with peak flow in April and May and low flow in August and September.
-Normally, flow in many of the smaller drainages is seasonally intermittent, with drainages in lower elevations often dry.
+Typically, flow in many of the smaller drainages is seasonally intermittent, with those in lower elevations often experiencing dry conditions.
 Primary flood seasons in Chelan County are during the spring snowmelt (March to June) and from November to February, when rain-on-snow events have produced historic floods (Chelan County, 2011).
-Flash flooding can also occur in summer following severe thunder storms and intense rainfall.
+Flash flooding can also occur in summer following severe thunderstorms and intense rainfall.

 Recent history has shown that Chelan County can expect an average of one episode of minor river flooding each winter.
 Large, damaging floods typically occur every two to five years.
-Urban portions of the county annually experience nuisance flooding related to drainage issues.
+Urban areas of the county experience nuisance flooding annually due to drainage issues.

 Primary flood season in Chelan County occurs during the spring snowmelt (March to June) and again November to February when rain-on-snow events have produced historic floods.
-Windstorm season is typically October through March, and snow season runs October through March, although higher elevations will see snow ten months of the year.
+Windstorm season is typically October through March, and snow season runs from October through March, although higher elevations will see snow ten months of the year.

-The primary cause of flash flooding which can occur in any drainage area in the county is high intensity rainfall.
-Although infrequent, and usually of short duration, high intensity rain fall has been seen in all seasons in the past and particularly in July and August.
+The primary cause of flash flooding, which can occur in any drainage area in the county, is high-intensity rainfall.
+Although infrequent, and usually of short duration, high intensity rainfall has been seen in all seasons in the past and particularly in July and August.
 Based on historic frequency and future conditions, the probability of future flood occurrences is one flood event each year.